P12 Design for Behavior Change

 8:30 AM - 4:30 PM PT

-Learning design is often seen as showing people how to do the right things.
-Actually getting them to change their behavior can be another challenge.
-It’s particularly challenging to get people to change those hard-to-control behaviors and habits that everyone struggles to avoid, despite the wealth of available information about better choices.
+Learning design is often seen as showing people how to do the right things, but actually getting them to change their behavior can be another challenge.
+It’s particularly difficult to get people to change those hard-to-control behaviors and habits that everyone struggles to avoid, despite the wealth of available information about better choices.

 In this session, you will learn: